 - God has set aside a faithful remnant from the descendants of the twelve tribes of Israel, some of which he will call in the last days prior to the appearance of Christ (Romans 11:1-8; Revelation 7:1-8)

 - There is no “gap theory” necessary to explain the end time prophecy of Daniel.
 The Seventy-Weeks prophecy speaks to the time of Christ(3).

 1) When I refer to Israel, like the authors of Scripture, I’m referring to the descendants of Jacob (renamed Israel).
 This does not fit the description of the modern nation of Israel which consists of people from many assorted nationalities.
 Also, the modern Jews (Judah) represent only one of the twelve original tribes of Israel.
 In the near future, God will call to himself, for a specific purpose, descendants from all twelve tribes as part of his kingdom-building process (Romans 9:4-5; 11; Revelation 7:4-8).

-2) Due to the dispute over the authorship of the fourth gospel, typically attributed to John the brother of James and author of the Book of Revelation of Jesus Christ, I have concluded on the side of such authors as J. Phillips, Edward Reaugh Smith, and Tobias Skinner who have shown conclusively John could not be the sole author and instead attribute primary authorship to Lazarus – the disciple whom Christ loved.
+2) Due to the dispute over the authorship of the fourth gospel, typically attributed to John the brother of James and author of the Book of Revelation of Jesus Christ, I have concluded on the side of such authors as J. Phillips (ISBN13: 978-0-9702687-3-0) who has shown conclusively John could not be the sole author and instead attribute primary authorship to Lazarus – the disciple whom Christ loved.
 I will therefore refer to the book as the Fourth Gospel.

 3) Desolation of the Temple and Messianic Enthronement in Daniel 11:36-12:3, Jason Thomas Perry, Journal of the Evangelical Theological Society 54.3 (September 2011, pages 487,494-499)